javiabellan/deep-learning/readme.md

 4. Regularization
    * [Dropout](/posts/3-generalization/dropout.md).
 Usually `0.5`
    * [Weight penalty](/posts/3-generalization/weight_decay.md): Regularization in loss function (penalice high weights).
 Usually `0.0005`
-     * L1 regularization: add to the loss the sum of the absolute weights.
+     * L1 regularization: penalizes the sum of absolute weights.
-     * L2 regularization: penalizes the squared weights (weight decay)
+     * L2 regularization: penalizes the sum of squared weights (weight decay).
 5. Reduce model complexity: Limit the number of hidden layers and the number of units per layer.

-Other approaches
+6. Other approaches
    * **Ensemble**: Average many different models with different forms.
    * **Bagging**: Train the model on different subsets of the training data.
    * **Bayesian**: Use a single architecture, but average the predictions made by many different weight vectors.

 ## 4. Train faster (Optimization)
 * [SGD with restarts](/posts/4-optimization/sgd-with-restarts.md)